KxSystems/docs/docs/wp/columnar-database/index.md

 ---
-title: Columnar database and query optimization
+title: Columnar database and query optimization | White Papers | documentation for q and kdb+
 description: Methods available to developers for optimizing queries to a kdb+ database
 date: June 2012
 author: Ciáran Gorman